pybites/pybites.github.io-source/content/codechallenge58_review.md

 ---

 Thanks to everyone for your participation in our blog code challenges!
-[Keep the PRs coming](https://codechalleng.es/challenges/) and **include a README.md with one or more screenshots if you want to be featured in this weekly review post**.
+[Keep the PRs coming](https://codechalleng.es/challenges/) and **include a README.md with one or more screenshots if you want to be featured in this review post**.

 ## Become a Python Ninja

 Master Python through Code Challenges:

-* Subscribe to our blog (sidebar) to get a new PyBites Code Challenge (PCC) in your inbox every week.
+* Subscribe to our blog (sidebar) to get new PyBites Code Challenges (PCCs) in your inbox.

 * Take any of our 50+ challenges [on our platform](https://codechalleng.es/challenges/).